vineet-panchal/interview-cheatsheet/machine-learning/notes/4_supervised_learning_alternative_classification_methods.md

 - weights have some values
 - data described by 3 features -> 3 input units
 - 2 classes -> 2 output units
-  - for example, if classes are dog and cat, then output will be [1 0] for dog or [0 1] for cat
+  - for example, if classes are dog and cat, then output will be [1 0] for dog or [0 1] for categorical
 - 1 hidden layer

 <br />